TarekH86/sjcl-serpent/README.md

-sjcl
-====

 Sjcl fork with serpent algorithm
----
+===
 A slow version of a symetric crypto algorithm.
-The Serpent algorithm May be more secure than AES (Rijndael) and is 3th in AES challenge.
+The Serpent algorithm is slower but safer than AES (Rijndael) and is 3th in AES challenge.